FHantke/brave-browser-wiki/P3A.md

 3. 14 - 20 days ago
 4. 21 - 30 days ago

-### Q138: If you are Rewards user who opened the Rewards panel in the past week, how many times did you open it? (desktop only)
+### Q138: If you are Rewards user who opened the Rewards panel in the past week, how many times did you open it?
 _`Brave.Rewards.DesktopPanelCount`_ **[D]**

 0. 1-5